 |5.0 / 5

-HelpCrunch isn’t only a one-stop communication platform for building customer relations via live chat but also powerful FAQ management software.
+HelpCrunch isn’t just a one-stop communication platform for building customer relations via live chat and chatbot but also powerful FAQ management software.
 Thanks to its robust toolkit, you can develop an SEO-friendly and in-depth help center to provide clients with flawless self-service.

 Once you create your HelpCrunch account, proceed to the Knowledge base section and: